noelmcloughlin/linkml-project-copier/README.md

 ## Prerequisites

-The following are required and recommended tools for using this cookiecutter and the LinkML project that it generates.
+The following are required and recommended tools for using this copier template and the LinkML project that it generates.
 This is all one-time setup, so if you have already done it skip to the [next section](#creating-a-new-project)!
 We assume that you have full internet access.
 If not please read our section on `working in isolated environments` (tbw).

   * **git / GitHub account**